How ethical is your bank?

 Another alternative for customers seeking an ethical banking solution might be a building society.

-Like credit unions, building societies are "mutual" organisations - owned by their members, not shareholders.
+Like credit unions, building societies are mutual organisations - owned by their members, not shareholders.

 Is consumer responsibility realistic?
-Or useful?

 Critics of ethical banking say that while the movement is worthy, it is also unrealistic.

-Does boycotting hold banks to account?
+Can we hold banks to account?